Tensorleap-hub/yolov11/ultralytics/tensorleap_folder/README.md

 ---

-## 🧠 2.
+## 🧠 Case 2.
 Using Other Pretrained YOLO Models

 To use other YOLO variants from the [Ultralytics suite](https://docs.ultralytics.com/models/):